epogrebnyak/haskell-intro/README.md

 - [Haskell Basics](http://dev.stephendiehl.com/fun/001_basics.html) from Write You A Haskell.

+- [learnxinyminutes on Haskell](https://github.com/adambard/learnxinyminutes-docs/blob/master/haskell.html.markdown) - it is very minimal indeed.

+- [A dense Haskell learning material for the brave](https://her.esy.fun/posts/0010-Haskell-Now/index.html) by Yann Esposito explicitly separates concepts by difficulty and suggests good learning path (beware the `nix` installation part, you do not have to do that, there is stack and Haskell platform).

 ## Functional programming terminology

 - [A Glossary of Functional Programming](http://degoes.net/articles/fp-glossary) by John De Goes.